-How we deal with your homeowners or condominium association in Shenandoah
+How we handle your homeowners or condominium association in Shenandoah

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
-Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to turn in the old passes before new passes can be issued.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
+Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to give us your old passes before new passes can be issued.

 Landlord Reference

-a useful archive for property owners in Shenandoah
+a handy source for rental investors in Shenandoah

-- Before you rent out your investment in Shenandoah
+- Before you rent out your rental in Shenandoah

 - Collections and evictions